 Certain courses are required as prerequisites for application to medical school.
 Make sure that, whatever your major, you include these courses in your curriculum.
 Alaska WWAMI prerequisites and admissions standards

 Contact your college or university's pre-med advisor for current information on the application process.
 UAA Pre-Health Professions Advising

 Get to know your professors.
 You will be asking them for letters of recommendation.

 The pre-medical advisory committee at your university will usually hold your letters and will write a composite letter of recommendation.
 If you are a UAA student, fill out the personal information form and turn it in to Dr. Quentin Reuer (ConocoPhillips Integrated Science Building, Room 301M).

 Excel at something.
 Medical schools look for well-rounded individuals who will relate well to patients.
 Being the best at something will identify you to the admissions committee as a unique individual.

 NOTE: Applicants should take the MCAT at least 13 months prior to starting medical school.
-I.E. An applicant wishing to begin medical school in Fall 2015 would need to have taken the MCAT prior to August 15, 2043.
-Applicants to the E2015 Alaska WWAMI class must submit scores from the 2012, 2013, or 2014 Medical College Admission Test (MCAT), and must have taken the MCAT prior to Sept.
-30, 2013.
+Applicants to the E2016 Alaska WWAMI class must submit scores from the 2013, 2014, or 2015 Medical College Admission Test (MCAT), and must have taken the MCAT prior to Sept.
+30, 2015.